Bed Bug Infestation in the Bedroom? (Here’s What To Do)

 Unfortunately, bad things NEVER go away if you ignore them, not in habits, not in politics, and certainly not with pests.
 Instead, ignoring any problem invariably allows it to fester and become infinitely worse.

-Of all the myths surrounding bed bugs, this one’s probably the most dangerous.
+Of all the myths surrounding bedbug infestations, this one’s probably the most dangerous.

 Bedroom Tactics

 Okay, so now that we’ve established there’s a problem in the bedroom (hopefully no puns intended), it’s time to deal with it.
-This is a multi-step process which can be broken down in the following order:
+This is a multi-step process which can be broken down using the SITTR (pronounced “sitter”) method:

 Step 1 – Sort It Out

-• Go through all of your knick-knacks that aren’t heat-safe one by one, examining every crack and crevasse for potential bugs.
+- Go through all of your knick-knacks that aren’t heat-safe one by one, examining every crack and crevasse for signs of bed bugs.
 Place any that pass the test into another bin.
+For potentially infested items, sort them into the third group.

 Step 2 – Isolate the Room